THE SILVER VIOLIN CONCERTO

 - Wetterauer Zeitung, Germany

 Celebrated American composer Sheila Silver has expressed interest in composing a Hindustani-inspired classical Western violin concerto for Canadian violinist Emmanuel Vukovich.
-This project has applied for funding from the Canada Council for the Arts, and is in the process of identifying a consortium of orchestras both in Canada and the US to perform and record the work in 2021-22.
+This project has applied for funding from the Canada Council for the Arts, and is in the process of identifying a consortium of orchestras both in Canada and the US to perform and record the work.

 An important and vital voice in American music today, Silver has written in a wide range of mediums, from solo instrumental to large orchestral works, and from opera to feature film scores.
 Her musical language is a unique synthesis of tonal and atonal worlds, coupled with a rhythmic complexity which is both masterful and compelling.
 Audiences and critics praise her music as powerful and emotionally charged, accessible, and masterfully conceived:“Silver speaks a musical language of her own, one rich in sonority, lyrical intensity and poetic feeling” - Chicago Tribune.